wbsoft/parce/docs/source/overview.rst

 I created the transform module because Frescobaldi needs to provide the user also with a *musical* understanding of the LilyPond music text: it should convert the text document to a musical structure.
-Currently, this whole structure is invalidated on every single change of the text, and then rebuilt when requested.
+In current Frescobaldi, this whole structure is invalidated on every single change of the text, and then rebuilt when requested.
 Using *parce*'s transform module, I can arrange it so that only the modified part of the text and the tokenized tree structure need to be re-transformed, smartly reusing intermediate transformed results from contexts that didn't change.

 Because this realtime, incrementally tokenizing and transforming is such a generic process, I decided to make *parce* a separate, generic Python package.